 - Provide useful information to patients

 - Communicate our wishes on future primary care provision in this locality

 - Encourage more diversity in our group membership

 - Enhance our understanding of NHS services and issues which affect our patients.

 Who we are

 The Martlesham PPG was originally formed in November 2011.
 Our membership has changed since then, with only one of the original patients still a member.

-Lynne Marsh, the Practice Manager, attends on behalf of the Practice.
+The Practice Manager attends on behalf of the Practice.
 Prue is the current chairperson and we have other patient members with different responsibilities.